Gossypium barbadense: Pima

 Pima is a name often used for cotton grown in the Southwestern United States.
 This market class consists of extra-long G. barbadense.
 It was originally known as "American Egyptian", but eventually the name "Pima" became more popular.
 Since the name "Pima" also has been applied to extra-long staple cotton growing in countries such as Peru, Australia, and Israel, sometimes the name "American Pima" is used to clarify the origin.
-The name "American Pima" was formally adopted by the United States Government in 1970.
+The name "American Pima" was formally adopted by the United States government in 1970.

 The American Pima market class was the result of government efforts to enable United States farmers to compete in the "Egyptian cotton" market.
 Circa 1900, the United States led in production of all the major market classes except Egyptian.
 H. J. Webber and others in the United States Department of Agriculture believed Egyptian long-staple would thrive under irrigation in the deserts of the southwestern United States.
 On behalf of the USDA, David Fairchild visited Egypt in 1902 and brought back a few Egyptian cultivars.
 A USDA team led by Thomas H. Kearney selected among these cultivars, and after a decade of refinement, released the first cultivar successful in the southwestern United States.
-This cultivar was named "Yuma", after the Arizona town near the experimental station where it was developed.
-Kearney's second successful cultivar was "Pima", named after the Gila River Pima Indian Reservation, the home of the experimental station where it was developed.
-Pima dominated irrigated lands in the southwestern United States from 1918 to as late as 1941, when other cultivars became more popular.

-The name Pima was applied in honor of the Pima Indians, who helped raise the cotton on USDA experimental farms in Arizona in the early 1900s.
+This first commercially successful cultivar was named "Yuma", after the Arizona town near the experiment station where it was developed.
+Kearney's second successful cultivar was "Pima".
+The cultivar Pima dominated irrigated lands in the southwestern United States from 1918 to as late as 1941, when other cultivars became more popular.

 As of 2005, American Pima accounts for less than 5% of U.S. cotton production.
 It is grown chiefly in California, with small acreages in West Texas, New Mexico and Arizona.